flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimTutorials.rst

 	$ $(rospack find core_api)/scripts/start_flytOS.sh --sitl

+.. note:: For first time Gazebo users, Gazebo might take some time to launch.
+Be Patient!!!

 The above command would launch ROS and Gazebo.
 A quadrotor model-Iris will be automatically spawned for you to start executing your app.
-You can simply use FlytAPIs in your command line to do some simple maneuvers.
+You can use FlytAPIs in your command line to do some simple maneuvers.
 For ex.,

 .. code-block:: bash